CoqHott/logrel-coq/README.md

 | File | Description |
 |---|----|
 [DeclarativeTyping] | Defines the theory's typing rules in a declarative fashion, the current definition has a single universe as well as product types and eta-conversion for functions. |
-[Generation] | Contains generation theorems, giving a good inversion on term typing/reduction with a direct structural premise
-[Reduction] | Basic properties of reduction, enough to derive that declarative typing is an instance of generic typing. |
+[DeclarativeInstance] | Proof that declarative typing is an instance of generic typing. |

 Logical relation and its properties
 -----------